sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-filter/filters.md

 ### Reduce alert fatigue for keepalive events

 This example `keepalive_timeouts` event filter will match event data with an occurrences value of 1 OR any occurrences value that matches 15 minutes via a modulo operator calculation.
-The `parseInt()` function calculates the number of occurences that match 15 minutes and truncates the calculation to an integer if needed.

-This event filter will limit keepalive timeout events to the first occurrence and every 15 minutes thereafter.
+This limits keepalive timeout event alerts to the first occurrence and every 15 minutes thereafter.

+This example uses conditional JavaScript logic to check for an entity-level annotation, `keepalive_alert_minutes`, and if it exists, parses the annotation value as an integer.
+If the annotation does not exist, the event filter uses 15 minutes for the alert cadence.

 {{< language-toggle >}}